Skip to main content

 Frequently Asked Questions

+Q: What if my employer disputes the termination date?
 A: Use the last day you actually worked or were paid through.
-File early to
+If there's a genuine dispute, file early based on the earliest possible end date to avoid being time-barred.

 Sources & Further Reading:

-Last updated: 26 January 2026.
+Last updated: 22 March 2026.
 This guide is for informational purposes only.
 Always verify deadlines with official sources before making critical decisions.